What is the Difference Between Recourse Factoring and Non-Recourse Factoring?

-As far as your customers go, the only change they might notice is where they send their payments to you.
-Your invoicing process doesn’t change and your invoices remain exactly the same save for a change in the remit-to address.
+As far as your customers are concerned, the only change they might notice is where they send their payments to you.
+Your invoicing process doesn’t change and your invoices remain exactly the same except for a change in the remit-to address.
 You retain complete control over your company, your money, and your customers.

 When you’re ready to discuss factoring with some of the best in the business, give us a call and we’ll happily walk you through our process while introducing you to our company and learning about we can help you.

-Very recently, a business owner came to us with some severe money problems.
-The problems were not because his business was failing or because he was losing customers, the problems happened because his bank began making unreasonable demands as his business grew.
+A business owner came to us with some severe money problems.
+The problems were not because his business was failing or because he was losing customers, the cash flow challenges happened because his bank began making unreasonable demands as his business grew.

 The business operates in the oil and gas industry and is growing as quickly as it can take on new customers.
-However, the business owner owed a lot of money to vendors.
-Over $150,000.
-In addition, his company burned through over $2,000 in diesel per day and still had to meet a hefty payroll that included a lot of overtime because the company is so busy.
+However, the business owner owed a lot of money to vendors–more than $150,000.
+In addition, his company burned through $2,000+ in diesel per day and still had to meet a hefty payroll that included a lot of overtime because the company was so busy.
 Add in other normal costs of doing business, equipment repairs, new equipment needed to finish jobs, etc, and there just wasn’t enough money to go around.

-Banks can be great to work with, but they can also create severe problems when they refuse to bend on their demands.
+Banks can be great to work with, but they can also create severe problems when they refuse to be flexible.

-Universal Funding saw the potential for this business, and knew it could help out.
-Through invoice factoring, the business owner got the money he needed to satisfy the bank.
+Universal Funding saw the potential for this business and knew it could help out.
+Through invoice factoring, the business owner got the cash flow he needed to satisfy the bank.
 Not only that, now he doesn’t worry about how to pay employees or repair equipment and he can sleep at night knowing his suppliers will soon be paid in full.